 In 2018 the city was voted the best place to live in the UK by the Sunday Times, described by the newspaper as a “mini-metropolis with cool cafes, destination restaurants, innovative companies – plus the fastest internet in Britain”.

-As the unofficial ‘capital’ of Yorkshire, Leeds is the third largest city in the UK and has plenty to offer.
+As the unofficial ‘capital’ of Yorkshire, Leeds has plenty to offer.
 The city centre combines a vibrant shopping district with an array of pubs, bars and restaurants which gives Leeds an excellent nightlife.

 If British history is your thing, the Royal Armouries Museum displays the National Collection of Arms and Armour.
 Kirkstall Abbey, located four miles outside the city centre, is one of the best preserved medieval Cistercian abbeys in Britain.